josefalanga/blog-thergic/source/en/selfhost/caddy-fail2ban/index.md

 The `format` option is important so Fail2Ban can properly parse this with the regex as a single line.

-I understand this also can be configured globally, but I wanted to make it case by case, so I can keep my rules flexible.
+This also can be configured globally, but I wanted to make it case by case, so I can keep my rules flexible.
 Final Caddyfile looks like this:

 ```bash
 subdomain.thergic.ar {